 To learn more, visit the U.S. Department of Labor’s website at www.dol.gov and search for FMLA.

 Equal Employment Opportunity Commission (EEOC).
-The EEOC is a federal agency that enforces the provisions of the ADA and FMLA and helps people who have been discriminated against in the workplace.
+The EEOC is a federal agency that enforces the provisions of Title 1 of the ADA and assists citizens who feel they have been discriminated against in the workplace.

 For more information, or if you feel you are being treated unfairly, call 1-800-669-4000 or visit www.eeoc.gov.